OCA/timesheet/hr_timesheet_task_required/readme/DESCRIPTION.rst

-This module allows to set task on timesheet as a mandatory field.
+This module allows to configure project as having task on timesheet as a mandatory field.